-No, the recommendations and advice of the ethics review committee are advisory and non-binding, except for three very specific types of decisions.
+No, the recommendations and advice of the ethics review committee are advisory and nonbinding, except for three very specific types of decisions.
 The ethics review committee must agree with the decision in the following three situations:

 - A surrogate decides to withhold or withdraw life-sustaining treatment (other than CPR) from a patient in a nursing home.
 The patient is not expected to die within six months and is not permanently unconscious.
 In this situation, the ethics review committee must agree to the following.
 The patient has a condition that can't be reversed or cured.
 Also, the provision of life-sustaining treatment would involve such pain, suffering or other burden that it would reasonably be deemed inhumane or extraordinarily burdensome under the circumstances. - A surrogate decides to withhold or withdraw artificial nutrition and hydration from a patient in a hospital.
 The attending doctor objects.
-The patient is not expected to die within six months

-- and is not permanently unconscious.
+The patient is not expected to die within six months and is not permanently unconscious.
 In this situation, the ethics review committee must agree to the following.
 The patient has a condition that can't be reversed or cured.
-Also, artificial nutrition and hydration would involve such pain, suffering or other burden that it would reasonably be deemed inhumane or extraordinarily burdensome under the circumstances. - In a hospital or nursing home, an ethics review committee must approve the decision of an unmarried, emancipated minor to withhold or withdraw lifesustaining treatment without the consent of a parent or guardian.
+Also, artificial nutrition and hydration would involve such pain, suffering or other burden that it would reasonably be deemed inhumane or extraordinarily burdensome under the circumstances.